 This course examines the visual representation of race between the early modern era and the present.
-We will consider how factors including indigenous material culture, slavery, immigration, migration, war and political activism have shaped visual culture and modern art.
-In addition to traditional forms of fine art, such as painting, sculpture, photography and prints, students will also consider cartoons, advertising, film and other forms of mass media.
-We will also address the relationship between race and museums, monuments and memorials.
+We consider how factors including indigenous material culture, slavery, immigration, migration, war and political activism have shaped visual culture and modern art.
+In addition to traditional forms of fine art, such as painting, sculpture, photography and prints, students also consider cartoons, advertising, film and other forms of mass media.
+We also address the relationship between race and museums, monuments and memorials.
 This counts toward the Europe and Americas place and the after 1800 time requirement for the major.
-Prerequisite: ARHS 111, AMST 108 or permission of instructor.
+Prerequisite: ARHS 111 or AMST 108.